July 9, 2019

 In a Swiss Village, Architects Transform a Conference Center Into a Concert Hall

-Studio Seilern Architects doubled the size of an underground meeting space, building a dramatic glass-lined enclosure for the 663-seat, oak-paneled venue.
+Studio Seilern Architects doubled the size of an underground meeting space, building dramatic glass-lined enclosure for the modern, 663-seat oak-paneled venue.

 It’s usually the performers who raise the roof in concert halls, but in the small Swiss Alpine village of Andermatt, it was the architects who did so—19 feet, to be precise.